 Find Your Unique Playlist POV

 Brian added “Owning your audience is everything.”
 Ask yourself: What is your unique POV?
-The “my favorite” songs right now” gets played and people get tired.
-Try curating a journey of how you put together playlists – one of our artists made a mix show taking listeners on the journey of how he created an album, Just putting 20 songs on a playlist makes an uphill battle.
+The “my favorite songs right now” gets played and people get tired.
+Try curating specific vibe or a journey of how you put together playlists – one of our artists made a mix show taking listeners on the journey of how he created an album.
+Just putting 20 songs on a playlist won’t cut it.